YosefLab/Cassiopeia/README.md

 1. Clone the package as so: ``git clone https://github.com/YosefLab/Cassiopeia.git``

-2. Ensure that you have python3.6 installed.
-You can install this via pip.
+2. Ensure that you have Python >= 3.7 installed.
+We prefer using [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 3. Make sure that Gurobi is installed.
 You can follow the instructions listed [here](http://www.gurobi.com/academia/for-universities).
 To verify that it's working correctly, use the following tests:
     * Run the command ``gurobi.sh`` from a terminal window
     * From the Gurobi installation directory (where there is a setup.py file), use ``python setup.py install --user``

 4. Install Cassiopeia by first making sure you have stable version of `Cython` and `pytest`.
 Then, you can install Cassiopeia by running `make install` from the directory where you have Cassiopeia downloaded.

 To verify that it installed correctly, try running our tests with `make test`.

 Reference